 What is the policy?

-- Fakes or replicas of brand name items (for example, a purse bearing the Chanel name or logo that wasn't made by Chanel)
+- Fakes, copies, or replicas of brand name items (for example, a shoe with the Nike name or logo that wasn't made by Nike)

 - Bootleg recordings from concerts or other live shows